keu/docs/astro/develop-project.md

 ## Override the CLI's Docker Compose File (Local Development Only)

 The Astro CLI is built on top of [Docker Compose](https://docs.docker.com/compose/), which is a tool for defining and running multi-container Docker applications.
 You can override the CLI's Docker Compose configurations by adding a `docker-compose.override.yml` file to your Astro project.
-Any values in this file override the CLI's default settings whenever you run `astrocloud dev start`.
+Any values in this file override the CLI's default settings whenever you run `astro dev start`.

 To see what values you can override, reference the CLI's [Docker Compose file](https://github.com/astronomer/astro-cli/blob/main/airflow/include/composeyml.go).
 The linked file is for the original Astro CLI, but the values here are identical to those used in the Astro CLI.
 Common use cases for Docker Compose overrides include: